vipo/bimaru-client/README.md

 Some other notes:
 - On Windows you might need to install "Msys2"
-- On Linux you might need to install "libtinfo-dev"
+- On Linux you might need to install "libtinfo-dev" and "zlib1g-dev"
 - On Linux you might need to use `stack` with version suffix, e.g. `stack-2.7.5`.